 every other day while taking 2

-capsules twice daily (am and pm with food) of Factor Six: Sommaserene.
+capsules twice daily (am and pm with or without food) of Factor Six: Sommaserene.

 Month Four.
 Take reduced